Line (graphics)

 In graphics, a line can be described as a single point that continues for a distance, or as the connection between two points.
 The purpose of a line in graphics is to help the artist to communicate to the viewers what it is they are supposed to be seeing or taking notice of.
 Line is one of the main components of design including principles such as shape, color, texture, value, perspective, and form.
-Lines can appear in many different forms some examples may be straight or curved; continuous or dotted; thick or thin; and real and implied.
+Lines can appear in many different forms, including straight or curved, continuous or dotted, thick or thin, and real or implied.
 Line can be used to create structure and tone in illustrations and other artworks.

 Scope

 One of the main uses of lines is in the separation of borders in a work.
 It is commonly used in illustrations as a way to help viewers distinguish a subject’s edges or boundaries and to create individual shapes.
 The use of lines, or outlining, to create a sense of shape is most commonly used in cartoon style illustrations or animations.

 Another use of line in graphics is the ability to help suggest a tone or feeling in a work.
 Vertical lines can be used to create a sense of strength or stability.
 An example of this could be a row of trees in a picture creating a series of vertical lines.
 Horizontal lines can be used to create a feeling of calm, peace or passiveness.
 An example of this may be the border between a lake and the shore in a painting creating the appearance of a horizontal line.
 Diagonal lines can be used to create a sense of excitement or drama.
 An example of this may be something that appears offset in an artwork that creates a feeling of interest or energy.

 One other use of line is to intentionally lead the viewers eyes to what the artist wants them to see.
 A viewer’s eyes will naturally follow a line to where it is leading, and so an artist can utilize lines to help lead the viewer to the subject of most importance, or to pull the viewer around a picture.